mrdcvlsc/APA/docs/quick-tutorial.md

 How can we solve this slow performance?
-Well **using a larger base** would speed up our implementation, most intermediate implementations would use a larger base that is a power of **10**, let us implement our previous example using a slightly larger base, let us use **base 100**.
+Well **using a larger base** would speed up our implementation, most intermediate implementations would use a larger base that is a power of **10**, let us implement our previous example using a slightly larger **base 100** representation.

 ```c++
 const int BASE = 100;